Best Balance Transfer Cards of January 2026

 Description

-These cards have 0% balance transfer offers that last for 21 months, helping you with larger balances you may need more time to pay off.
+0% balance transfer offers last 21 months, giving you more time to pay off larger balances.

-These cards offer 0% APR periods on balance transfers and new purchases for maximum financial flexibility.
+0% APR periods on balance transfers and new purchases give you financial flexibility.

 Best Cards for Long 0% APR Balance Transfer Periods